CESSProject/cess-gateway/README.md

 # Register a wallet

-**Before using, you should refer to the following process to get the token and space**
+**Before using, you should refer to the following process to get the token and storage space**

 * First apply for a wallet account in the block explorer, and then buy CESS tokens.
 If it is a test network, you can get it for free.
 ![createAccount](https://github.com/CESSProject/W3F-illustration/blob/main/httpservice/createAccount.PNG)